 These fluffy formations can help give you a great shot!
 In this article, we’ll tell you all the tips and tricks to great cloudy day photography.

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

+Cloudy day photography settings are different than what you would use on a clear or overcast day.
 Every time your light changes, you need to change your settings.
-If you are shooting in a cloudy environment, your light source (sun) will repeatedly hide and reveal itself.
+If you are shooting in a cloudy environment, your light source (sun) will hide and reveal itself often.

 This can be a pain if you need to stick to a strict timescale.
 As a rule of thumb, the clouds are going to pull 2-3 stops of light from your scene.